-We have ALL been there, and truthfully some of the best discussions, papers, notes, etc. have some truly meaningful vocabulary attached.
+We have ALL been there, and truthfully some of the best discussions, papers, notes, etc., have some truly meaningful vocabulary attached.

 TALK SCIENCE IN THE CLASSROOM

 This is why having VISIBLE vocabulary is so important.
 How you choose to display it is important, too.
 For example, having students just “record” terms isn’t enough.
-They need to be able to see it quickly, as well as engage with the vocabulary during discussion or activities.
+They need to be able to see it quickly, as well as engage with the vocabulary during discussions or activities.
 See a list of ways we “talk” science in our classroom:

 - Displaying vocabulary and referring to it repeatedly.
 This may be one of the best ways to be prepared and organized before students arrive.
 I love to print vocabulary cards ahead of time and display them in a chart, like this one I found on Amazon.
 I have had it hanging in my classroom for years and rotate cards in and out when needed.
-I can pick cards up and walk them around the classroom, I can take them out and pass them around, etc.
+I can pick cards up and walk them around the classroom, take them out, pass them around, etc.

 - Anchor charts work too!
-We create KLEW charts in Science and they work wonders.
-Not only do students record in their own notebooks, but I also have a large copy hanging in the classroom from lesson to lesson.
+We create KLEW charts in Science, and they work wonders.
+Not only do students record in their notebooks, but I also have a large copy hanging in the classroom from lesson to lesson.
 I also leave the charts hanging around the room during units.
 I never want students to forget the connections they have made.